-This Café de Olla Recipe combines the richness of coffee, the sweetness of piloncillo, and the spiciness of cinnamon and cloves for an amazing, traditional Mexican coffee that is easy to make and the perfect way to start your day.
-I have included different ideas to customize this classic drink for even more ways to enjoy your cafecito.
+This Authentic Café de Olla Recipe combines the richness of coffee with the earthy sweetness of piloncillo and the warmth of cinnamon and cloves.
+It's a traditional Mexican coffee that's simple to make and a perfect way to start your day.
+You'll also find ideas below for customizing it and enjoying it your own way.

-There's your lattes, your cappuccinos, macchiatos, and Americanos.
-There's espressos, café con leche, café cubano, and cortados, but have you ever had café de la olla?
+There's your lattes, cappuccinos, and macchiatos, but have you ever tried café de olla?

-This delicious coffee, with its origins deep-rooted in Mexican history, is the perfect combination of sugar and spice and a great addition to any coffee lovers recipe collection.
+This aromatic coffee, with its origins deep-rooted in Mexican history, is the perfect combination of sugar and spice.
+The scent of simmering cinnamon and piloncillo instantly brings to mind cozy mornings and a sense of comfort.

 What is Café de Olla?